osgirl/whitbreadSpring/README.md

 (It was noticed later that there is a limited quota of these venue details calls allowable.
 So, the component will still return errors for each call to demonstrate it is working)

+### VenueController Responses

+The application will return HTTP Response code OK (200) and BAD_REQUEST (400).

+Where there is an error making the Foursquare API call, the error from the API call will be propagated as is and returned as-is in the Response Json.

 **Notes**
 The server.port is set to 8085 to avoid port conflicts when starting Tomcat.
 This is done in case developers have an application already running on the default port 8080.

-### Json To Java: jsonschema2pojo

-The site [jsonschema2pojo](http://www.jsonschema2pojo.org/) was used to generated the Java Jackson 2 beans code for the Response POJOs.

 ### Spring Cloud library and reducing boilerplate code